STW-Technic-LP/redis-messenger/README.md

 # redis-messenger
-This is a simple library that uses Redis pub/sub to provide intercommunication for node apps.
-It doesn't setup any sort of master/slave relationship model.
+This is a message library that uses Redis pub/sub to provide intercommunication for node apps.
+It doesn't setup any sort of master/slave relationship model, but just sends and receives messages.

+As per redis pub/sub functionality, messages are not stored in memory.
+If a message was sent to a channel that has no one listening, the message won't be queued, it will just be lost.

 ## Install